Networking

 Property synchronization and entity state transfer should go through these helpers instead of hand-rolled byte layouts.

-Network buffers can serialize hstring values.
-NetOutBuffer can be created with debug_hashes, and NetInBuffer resolves hashed strings through a HashResolver.
+Network buffers can serialize hstring values: NetOutBuffer writes the 64-bit hash, and NetInBuffer resolves it back to a string through a HashResolver.

 Client connection abstraction